 Securing measurement of troponin levels above the limit of detection in ≥50% of healthy subjects.

 Since assays are not standardized, this has to be done for each assay.
 Troponin levels depend on age, especially older than 60 years, and gender, with men having higher levels than women.
 The AACC recommends determining the 99th percentile values for a minimum of 300 male and 300 female subjects.

 Ultra-sensitive immunoassays can change the game

 Find out more by watching the presentation by Dr. Jeff Bishop, VP of R&D Singulex: The impact of ultrasensitivity immunoassays: a change in diagnostic modalities.

 Tecan helps gather samples

-At the AACC Annual Meeting and Clinical Lab Expo in Atlanta in 2015, the AACC took the initiative to offer the estimated 11 000 delegates the chance to provide blood samples to establish the 99th percentile Upper Reference Limit for cardiac troponin.
-Tecan was there, providing the robust automation needed for rapid sample handling.
+When the AACC offered an estimated 11 000 conference delegates the chance to provide blood samples to establish the 99th percentile Upper Reference Limit for cardiac troponin, Tecan was there, providing the robust automation needed for rapid sample handling.
 Watch the video to find out more.

 Alexandra, Sr. Product Manager Clinical Diagnostics, has a background in oncology and tropical disease research, together with experience in support, marketing and product management in diagnostics.
 She is enthusiastic about medical advances in assay development and automation technologies that support patient care.
 Alexandra holds a PhD from the University of Hamburg, with further education in bioinformatics at the Universities of Heidelberg and Mannheim.